 Birpara - a tiny town in the Jalpaiguri district is a small but commercially significant destination.
 People of eighteen tea gardens in and around are dependent on this town for their essentials.

 Dooars is the melting pot of different cultures and Birpara is no exception to this.
-The aborigines, the tea garden workers, Marwaris, Asamese, Bengalis from both side of the border and Nepalese leave together in harmony.
-Birpara is surrounded by tea gardens and basties (villages).
+The aborigines, the tea garden workers, Marwaris, Assamese, Bengalis from both side of the border and Nepalese leave together in harmony.
+Birpara is surrounded by tea gardens and villages.
 The tea gardens around has ensured that people in this area have a relatively better standard of leaving.
-However during the last decade there has been a decline in the tea industry which has also influenced the local economy.
+However, during the last decade, there has been a decline in the tea industry which has also influenced the local economy.
 Major occupation of people is service.

 Things to See

 Birpara in itself is not a very attractive tourist destination.
 Most tourist pass through here on their way to Dooars from Siliguri.
 However, there are several tourist destinations within easy travel distance of the place.